 Hip and elbow dysplasia are one of the most common health problems for large and giant breed dogs like Great Danes.
-Dysplasia is a Greek word which means abnormal.
+Dysplasia is a Greek word that means abnormal.
 In this context, this translates to mean that the dog has an abnormal hip or elbow joint.

 The most important of these factors is genetics.
 The breeding of dogs without hip and joint problems is the best way to prevent it.
 Sadly, this is no help to those dogs who are already experiencing Dysplasia.

 This approach should reduce and prevent rapid growth.
 The effects of a lower-calorie diet can make the disease less severe or prevent it altogether.
 However, this is disputed by some.

-There are other factors that cause Dysplasia and it can most commonly be seen in two distinct groups of the dogs: Puppies between the ages of 4 and 12 months and senior dogs with chronic joint diseases.
-Younger dogs often get dysplasia due to partial dislocation of the hips, small fractures or injuries.
+There are other factors that cause Dysplasia, and it can most commonly be seen in two distinct groups of the dogs: Puppies between the ages of 4 and 12 months and senior dogs with chronic joint diseases.
+Younger dogs often get Dysplasia due to partial dislocation of the hips, small fractures, or injuries.

-Older dogs get dysplasia because of arthritis.
-The consequences of dysplasia can be difficulty running or walking, or in extreme cases, difficulty or pain with all movement.
+Older dogs get Dysplasia because of arthritis.
+The consequences of Dysplasia can be difficulty running or walking, or in extreme cases, difficulty or pain with all movement.

 Gastric torsion, or Gastric Dilation Volvulus (GDV) Syndrome, means twisting of the stomach, and this condition usually occurs because the stomach has become filled with gas.
 Gastric Torsion mainly occurs in deep-chested breeds but can occur in dog breeds without deep chests.

 The exact cause of the condition is perceived as a bit of a mystery.
-However, it is thought that if there is enough room in the abdomen for gas-filled organs to move then occasionally they will.
+However, it is thought that if there is enough room in the abdomen for gas-filled organs to move, then occasionally they will.

 The primary suspect is diet.
 If dogs are transitioned onto very fermentable foodstuffs that produce gas at abnormal rates, the stomach can then struggle to cope.

 These smaller meals are less likely to cause bloat, and the added frequency will ensure a continuous and safer cycle of digestion.

 However, it isn’t isolated to these specific bones and can also manifest in bones in the skull, jaw, and back.
-It most commonly effects, middle-aged and senior dogs of both sexes.
+It most commonly affects middle-aged and senior dogs of both sexes.

-The most common symptoms of Bone Cancer, are lameness, weakness, pain, and swelling among others.
-If your dog experiences any or a mixture of these symptoms and is a giant breed dog such as a Great Dane it is vital you see a veterinary professional as soon as possible.
+The most common symptoms of Bone Cancer are lameness, weakness, pain, and swelling, among others.
+If your dog experiences any or a mixture of these symptoms and is a giant breed dog such as a Great Dane, it is vital you see a veterinary professional as soon as possible.